mjmlab/pyinseq/README.md

 Python package to map transposon insertion sequencing (INSeq) data in bacteria

+**Warning to biologists...this is close, but not quite ready for prime time!**

 # Development Priorities

 Move toward a modular approach.
 General picture to split into three steps: